mateuszNadolny/ip_tracker/README.md

 [Check demo here]()

+### IMPORTANT
+This app may not work if you're using AdBlock, VPN, or any other browser that can recognize API request as a tracking script (ex.
+Brave).
+For testing the live-version, I recommend using Chrome or Firefox.

 ## About

 The app was made according to assumptions of **MVC** architecture.
 Whole thing was build using the _mobile-first_ approach.